nfa-vfxim/docs/index.rst

 On this wiki you'll find all information, tutorials and documentation regarding the pipeline, workflows and other class related stuff.
 Each class has it's own section meant for information and/or tutorials you'd like to share with the rest of the class.
-The contents tree below shows all sections.
+The contents tree on the left shows all sections.

 .. note:: In case you're here as a curator, head over to the :ref:`maintenance` page to find out how to add articles and maintain languages.